 Later, you can save the attachment to your system and use the compression tool to extract the data from it.
 Thus, you can access the attachment data easily.

 You can ask the sender to rename then attachment file with such an extension, which Outlook does not consider a threat.
 For example, you can change the extension of a software file (EXE) to a Word file (DOC) as Outlook considers DOC a safe file format.When you get the file in DOC format, you need to copy-paste it to the desktop.
 Then rename the file back to the EXE extension.

 When the Outlook is configured with an active Exchange Server account, then the Exchange Administrator may have configured Outlook security settings.
 You can ask the administrator to adjust the settings and allow the accept to the blocked attachment.

-If you have used all the manual methods to retrieve the attachments and still you cannot access them, then you should use Kernel for Attachment Management software.
+If you have used all the manual methods to retrieve the attachments and still you cannot access them, then you should use Attachment Management software.
 It is a simple tool that can extract all email attachment from Outlook PST files and save them to hard disk or network location.
 The user-interface of software is quite minimal, and you can put several customizations rules to extract email attachments.

 Attachments form an important component of email communication, and it will be annoying if you cannot open email attachments properly.
 However, there are different methods by which you can bypass the issue of blocked Outlook attachments.
 Also, it is recommended to use attachment management software to manage Outlook email attachments professionally.